-- 1. A parish soccer program which recruits players from other parishes will be considered in violation of the rules of the ABSP.
-A parish will also be considered to be recruiting if it accepts players from other parishes who are "shopping" for the best program in which to play. - 2.
-In order to be considered a "Parish Member" in your parish, a player must satisfy at least one of the following conditions: - a.
+1. A parish soccer program which recruits players from other parishes will be considered in violation of the rules of the ABSP.
+A parish will also be considered to be recruiting if it accepts players from other parishes who are "shopping" for the best program in which to play.

+- 2. In order to be considered a "Parish Member" in your parish, a player must satisfy at least one of the following conditions: - a.
 Anyone who is an officially registered member of your parish and participates regularly in the parish's worship and social life.
-A player's family must be registered for one full year prior to the beginning of a season.
-This one year requirement will not apply if the family has also changed its residence. - b.
+A player's family must be registered for one full year prior to the beginning of a season This one year requirement will not apply if the family has also changed its residence. - b.
 Anyone who lives within the geographical boundaries of your parish. - c.
 Anyone who attends or has graduated from your parish school. - 3.
-Anyone who is a member (as defined in C.2. above) of an adjoining parish or a non-adjoining parish which does not have a parish soccer program may play in your parish soccer program. - 4.
-Anyone who is a member (as defined in C.2. above) of an adjoining or a non-adjourning parish which has a parish soccer program may play in your parish soccer program if an approved waiver is obtained from the player's parish soccer program.
-Please refer to the section on "Waivers" (Section II.
-D. below) for the explanation and approval requirements for waivers.
+Anyone who is a member (as defined in C.2. above) of an adjoining parish or a non-adjoining parish which does not have a parish soccer program may play in your parish soccer program.